-IEEE-USA's Washington office is located at 2001 L Street, N.W., Suite 700 in Washington, DC.
-If you are planning a trip to Washington and have a meeting or would like to visit the IEEE-USA offices, this page will help you with your preparations.
+IEEE-USA shares space with the IEEE Computer Society in the IEEE Washington office located at 2001 L Street, N.W., Suite 700 in Washington, DC.
+If you are planning a trip to Washington and have a meeting or would like to visit the IEEE's DC offices, this page will help you with your preparations.

 - Capitol Reservations